 A member of your staff or crew must be at the theatre at your scheduled load-in time – no sooner and no later.
 If you arrive at the theatre prior to your scheduled load-in time, you will not be admitted.
 Technical Directors do not work regular office hours and are scheduled to be at the theatre at your load-in time in order to advise.
-Arriving late is a waste of their time and your time.

 Producer must provide all equipment and/or effects necessary for the production.
 This includes backline, props, additional lighting, chairs, stands, music stand lights, as well as tools, tape, gels, extension cords, etc.

 The theatre provides the use of our repertory light plot.
 Symphony Space provides no crew, board operators or gels.
 Any instruments that are moved must be returned to their original positions and any alterations to the front of house focus must be restored by load-out time.

 The theatre leases a high quality 32-channel sound system.
 There is no charge for the use of one microphone with a preset level (Tier 1).
 There is a fee for the use of additional equipment; this price includes services of a professional operator/engineer for up to 8 hours including a one-hour break (Tier 2).
 Failure to provide the sound engineer a one-hour break in a shift of six hours or longer will result in one hour of overtime.

 A complete inventory of included equipment for the Sharp is available www.symphonyspace.org/sharp-sound-inventory, and for the Thalia at www.symphonyspace.org/thalia-sound-inventory.
 Please note that wireless microphones are not included.